gmodn/general_assets/README.md

 # general_assets
 My asset repo for s&amp;box.
 Open source for anyone to use.
-This also has some ported assets from various games (primarily valve titles)
+This also has some ported assets from various games (primarily valve titles.)
+Those will be listed in their own seperate folder labeling what game they're from so there is no confusion.

 Here is a quick rundown of how all of my folders are used.